gustavoam00/AST-project/README.md

 ## Running the Fuzzer and Testing

-After the docker image is built, run and use the appropriate command to generate and test SQLite queries:
+After the docker image is built, run and use the appropriate command to generate and test SQLite queries.
+Ensure you're in the project root folder to persist output correctly:

 1. **macOS/Linux:**
     ```bash